michaelthielemans/Second-Brain/Windows/DNS.md

 # Conditional forwarding

 Conditional forwarders are DNS servers that only forward queries for specific domain names.
-Instead of forwarding _all_ queries it cannot resolve locally to a forwarder, a conditional forwarder is configured to forward a query to specific forwarders based on the domain name contained in the query.
+Instead of forwarding _all_ the queries it cannot resolve locally to a forwarder, a conditional forwarder is configured to forward a query to specific forwarders based on the domain name contained in the query.
 Forwarding according to domain names improves conventional forwarding by adding a name-based condition to the forwarding process.

 # Root hints

 >The root hints are the IP addresses configured inside a DNS server.
 These are the IPs of the higher level DNS servers.

-Root hints are **a list of the DNS servers on the Internet that your DNS servers can use to resolve queries for names that it does not know**.
+Root hints is **a list of the DNS servers on the Internet that your DNS servers can use to resolve queries for names that it does not know**.
 When a DNS server cannot resolve a name query by using its local data, it uses its root hints to send the query to a DNS server.

 # DNS caching